MAIB: Two recent vessel collisions

 • 2 minute read

-The UK Marine Accident Investigation Branch (MAIB) have published two reports relating to two vessel collisions which will be of interest to members.
+The UK Marine Accident Investigation Branch (MAIB) has published two reports relating to two vessel collisions which will be of interest to Members.

 Incident 1: Collision between general cargo vessel Daroja and oil bunker barge Erin Wood